timothy-ch-cheung/k-center/design/solver.md

 ### Step mode
 either:
 - step through the algorithm
-- solve algorithm and keep a log of each step
+- solve algorithm and keep a log of each step - not such a good idea as each step could take a long time and user would have to wait

 ## parameters
+- constraints
-- cost function
+- k
--
+- graph (NetworkX)

+## return
+set of centers